katjasoininen/project_portfolio/README.md

-##Build a Porfolio
+#Build a Porfolio
-I have build a responsive website that will display images. links and description.
+I have build a responsive website that will display images, links and description.
 This is my first portfolio project.

-##Files Included
+#Files Included
 -'index.html'
 -'main.css in css folder'
 -'img folder'